Camel

 Task 1

-Task — Max words
+Task — Count prefixes

-You are given an array of sentences.
-Write a script to return the maximum number of words that appear in a single sentence.
+Write a script to return the number of words in the given array that are a prefix of the given string.

 Examples